stevorated/client-universal/README.md

 React Polymorphic (Server Side Rendered) App,

 Features:
-1. React Polymorphic React App rendering first on the Server To Provide better scalabily
+1. Polymorphic React App rendering first on the Server To Provide better scalabily
 2. Redux intgrated with Apollo client to Provide an alternative to Apollo Cache.
 3. Apollo Client GraphQL
 4. Image upload with crop